SunnyUnde/FileSystem/README.md

 This code works on a virtual disk named as *"disk.teasage"*.
 ### Functanalities available in current code are:
-* Store a File into Disk
+* Store a file into disk
-* Retrieve a File from Disk
+* Retrieve a file from disk
-* List all Files available on Disk
+* List all files available on disk
-* Delete a Files form Disk
+* Delete a file form disk

 ### About the Code: